microchip-pic-avr-examples/attiny817-getting-started-with-the-tinyavr-1-series-studio/README.md

 1. Connect the ATtiny817 Xplained Pro board to the PC using the USB cable.

-2. Download the zip file or clone the example to get the source code.

 ## Operation

+1. Download the zip file or clone the example to get the source code.

-1. Open the .atsln file in Atmel Studio.
+2. Open the .atsln file in Atmel Studio.

-2. Refer to the training manual for step-by-step description on how to program each of the assignments.
+3. Refer to the training manual for step-by-step description on how to program each of the assignments.

-3. Build the solution and program the ATtiny817.
+4. Build the solution and program the ATtiny817.

-## Summary
+## Conclusion
  This training exercise demonstrated the different perripherals of tinyAVR 1-series, how to use the Event System to generate Event and how to use CCL to generate output.